spurcell/docs/docs/messages.md

 # Events

-Another messaging pattern is the one-to-many pattern.
-This has built-in support in the form of *events*.
+Another common messaging pattern is the one-to-many pattern, which has built-in support in the form of *events*.
+An event is a pair of linked addresses: an `inlet` to which messages can be sent and an `outlet` to which subscribe and unsubscribe messages can be sent.
+Like any message, an event has a format.

 ```
 // define an event
+newUser = -< (name);

+// subscribe to messages

+unsub = on newUser.outlet -> (name) {

+	// handle the message
+	print("hello, `name`");
+};

+// send a message
+"world" >> newUser.inlet;

+// unsubscribe
+unsub();
 ```

+# Futures

+# Streams

+# Pipes